-What is a Private Process Server Agency?
+What is a South Carolina Private Process Server Agency?

-A process server does not need to be licensed in every state.
-In fact, many jurisdictions only require a person who is a disinterested party and above the age of 18.
+A Process Server does not need to be licensed in every state.
+In fact, many jurisdictions only require a person who is a disinterested party and above the age of eighteen.

-What is a Subpoena in South Carolina?
+What is a South Carolina Subpoena?

 What is a South Carolina Subpoena Duces Tecum?

 A South Carolina Subpoena Duces Tecum is a demand to produce records at a certain time and place.
 There are legal consequences and possible penalties for those who do not comply with a Subpoena Duces Tecum.
-A Subpoena Duces Tecum is the most popular legal command and assists with due process and court proceedings in South Carolina and all other locations and jurisdictions in the United States.
+A Subpoena Duces Tecum is the most popular legal command and assists with due process and court proceedings and all other locations and jurisdictions in the United States.

-What is substituted service of process in South Carolina?
+What is Substituted Service of Process in South Carolina?

 What is a South Carolina Summons?